WilliamUW/HackTheValley/README.md

 ## Inspiration

 Have you ever met someone and instantly connected with them, only to realize you forgot to exchange contact information?
-Or, even worse, you have someone's contact but can't remember who they are later on?
+Or, even worse, you have someone's contact but they are outdated and you have no way of contacting them?
 I certainly have.

 Last past week, I was scrolling through old photos and stumbled upon one from a Grade 5 Summer Camp.
 It was my first camp experience, and I had an incredible time with a friend.
 But there was a catch – I never got their contact, and I'd completely forgotten their name.
 All I had was a photo, and it felt like I'd lost a precious connection forever.